• International edition

 Avatar image

-The elements of a good personal statement, the construction of a good personal statement, final words: writing a resume personal statement.
+The purpose of a resume personal statement, the elements of a good personal statement, the construction of a good personal statement, final words: writing a resume personal statement.

 Resume image 1